rubybib/rubybib.org/index.md

 However there are now a growing number of research projects using Ruby.
 On this page we list theses and peer-reviewed papers and articles that cover Ruby implementation or use Ruby, including alternative implementations such as JRuby.
-We also other notable papers that don't mention Ruby but are applied in Ruby implementations.
+We also list other notable papers that don't mention Ruby but are applied in Ruby implementations.

 # Ruby